 The Abdominal Lift is of the most effective early labor techniques for engaging baby in the pelvis.
 The Abdominal Lift was introduced by Janie McKoy King, a Texas Engineer who wrote Back Labor No More.
 I learned it from Penny Simkin at her Birth Doula Training.

 I added the words “and tuck” to remind the user to tuck their pelvis.
 By this I mean do a standing Posterior Pelvic Tilt (flatten the lower back).

-I helped a couple, Barb and Tom, try an Abdominal Lift and Tuck to move their labor along.
+I helped Barb and Tom try an Abdominal Lift and Tuck to move their labor along.
 It was Barb’s fourth baby.
 The baby was occiput posterior and early labor had been going on longer than expected without progressing for several hours.
 Barb was interested in helping the baby rotate.
-I was her midwife and suggested an Abdominal Lift and Tuck to help the baby tuck her chin (another use of the word tuck).
+As her midwife, I suggested an Abdominal Lift and Tuck to help the baby tuck her chin (another use of the word tuck).
 Tucking the chin is almost always necessary for the head to rotate because of the shape of our heads.

 Mamapotamus, Heather Dessinger, told me:

 Yes, the belly lifts were the pivotal point in all three of my births.
 Somehow toward the end of labor I always find myself going somewhere to be alone to do them, and everything shifts immediately.

 - As a contraction begins, link your fingers and lift your belly about two inches.